DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/at/at.md

 ---
 ---
 ##### shortDescription
-Specifies a side or corner of the [target element](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#of) at which the overlay element should be positioned.
+Specifies the [target element](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#of)'s side or corner where the overlay element should be positioned.

 ---